TrudAX/denistrunin-blog/src/posts/xpptools-fieldslist/index.md

 ![](assets/SaveSalesLine1.png)

 Close this form, return to Sales order and select the second line.
 Run **Fields list** form again.
-Then you can compare previously saved Line1 and the Current record(sort by the **Different** columns to see all differences)
+Then you can compare previously saved Line1 and the Current record(sort by the **Different** column to see all differences)

 ![](assets/CompareLine2.png)